 He also noted that it is fortunate that no one was present in the cave, as it is closed to all visitors until the end of the month.

-In June and July 2018, Tham Luang garnered global attention as a result of an international search and rescue operation that was initiated to rescue the 12 members of a football team and their coach who had been stranded in the flooded cave for more than a fortnight.
+In June and July 2018, Tham Luang garnered global attention as a result of an international search and rescue operation that was initiated to rescue the 12 members of a football team and their coach who had been stranded in a flooded cave for more than a fortnight.
 They were all securely extracted from the cave on July 10.

 Related News: